Feeling completely overwhelmed when it comes to keywords?

-So I’ve put together a quick guide that will explain just enough about keywords to get you started, including why they’re important and how they work.
+I’ll explain just enough about keywords to get you started, talking about topics like why they’re important and how they work.

-Then we dive deeper and I’ll show you how you can find the most effective keywords for your niche business and also put them to work for you so you can make all that magic happen without any of the headaches.
+Then we’ll get stuck in and learn how you can find the most effective keywords for your niche business and also put them to work for you.

 What are keywords?